Catch-up-TV-and-More/script.module.codequick/docs/api/route.rst

         :annotation: = False

         When set to ``True``, the current page of listitems will be updated, instead of creating a new page of listitems.

+    .. attribute:: category
+        :annotation: = ""

+        The category name of the current list, defaults to the title of previously selected listitem.

     .. attribute:: content_type
         :annotation: = None